-- May lower blood pressure.
+- Laughter can lower blood pressure.
 As you probably know, this condition is a big problem for thousands of Americans.
 The Centers for Disease Control and Prevention declare high blood pressure (hypertension) killed over 360,000 Americans in 2013 (that’s close to 1,000 deaths per day).

-- Reduces feelings of anxiety and other negative emotions.
-Sadness, anger, and resentment all negatively impact our health –but laughter can help ally those feelings.
+- Laughter relieves feelings of stress, anxiety and other negative emotions.
+Sadness, anger, and resentment all negatively impact our health –but laughter can help reduce the impact of those feelings.
 Some researchers have taken that further; calling laughter “a natural anti-depressant ” that can positively contribute to our mental health.

 - Clears your airways and helps you to breathe better.
 If you’ve ever had a good ‘belly-laugh’ you already know this is true.

-- Gets your heart rate up.
+- Laughter gets your heart rate up.
 This sends nourishment and oxygen to all the cells of your body.
 It’s a true, whole-body “pick-me-up.”

-- Laughter fosters heathy relationships.
+- Laughter fosters healthy relationships.
 When shared with others, laughter builds good will and intimacy among friends and strangers alike.

-- Floods our brains with endorphins.
+- Laughter releases endorphins into our brains.
 This well-recognized hormone is what allows the marathon runner to finish the race; fighting fatigue and reducing pain.

-- Gives you a great abdominal workout.
+- It gives you a great abdominal workout.
 I’m sure you’ve experienced the stomach muscle pain after a long-deep belly-laugh.
 It’s like doing 40 or 50 sit-ups – and a lot more fun!

-- Helps burn calories.
+- It helps burn calories.
 Laughing can a full-body activity, so it naturally burns calories to fuel this ‘work.’

-- Is a technique used to help relieve migraine headaches.
+- Laughter has been used to help relieve migraine headaches.
 Back in 2013, Diana Lee wrote, in “Using Humor to

 Cope with Migraine,” “Whether I’m in pain, experiencing severe nausea, angry about my situation or about missing out on something, scared, annoyed with myself or someone else, feeling sorry for myself or trying to cope with any of a million other things we all deal with, laughing helps.”